Tales from Invisible Town on tour

-WELSH storyteller Shon-Dale Jones is back on tour with a new show, Stories From An Invisible Town, starting at Weston-super-Mare, with dates in Salisbury, Bristol, Plymouth and Bath.
-On Tuesday 23rd September
+WELSH storyteller Shon-Dale Jones is back on tour with a new show, Stories From An Invisible Town, with final dates in the area at Bath Theatre Royal’s Ustinov Studio on 17th and 18th November.

 Stories from an Invisible Town is set in a half-imagined world in the made up town of Llangefni on the fantastic Isle of Anglesey.
 Moving seamlessly between comedy and deep emotion, Shon blends truth, fact, fiction and fantasy effortlessly, weaving stories that are funny and thought-provoking.
 His stories often dwell in the grey areas—between past and present, fact and fiction, stage and life.
 He’s just as interested in what’s forgotten as what’s remembered, embracing fragility as a strength.